mayadata-io/oep-e2e/testplan/docs/director/dmaas/TCID-DIR-DMAAS-CSTOR-NON-RESTIC.md

 - Click on Source cluster.
 - Click on Application tab.
 - Search minio application.
-- Click on minio application having namespace is jiva-minio.
+- Click on minio application having namespace is cstor-aws.
 - Click on dmaas.
 - Click on the New schedule button.
-- Select Minio cloud provider.
+- Select AWS cloud provider.
 - Click on Add cloud credentail button.
-- Enter  minio username and password and save it.
+- Enter  title, access id and access key and save it.
-- Enter minio server url where backup will be stored.
+- Select AWS region where backup objects will be stored.
 - Select schedule time interval.
 - Click on Schedule now button to schedule backup.
 - Click on created schedule.